Clemix37/wildlife-genesis/README.md

 If an animal has not eaten in 5 days, he dies.
 Plants can grow, reproduce and might die.
 Some plants ar not eatable by animals, such as trees.

+Plants have a small percentage of becoming venenous.
+(TODO)